There are two elements of Student Finance available to all eligible students:

 In addition, students studying abroad may be eligible to apply for a Travel Grant.
 This is available to full-time students attending a clinical placement in the UK or studying abroad as part of their course.

-For further information regarding funding for study abroad and travel grants see the fact sheets and video below:
+For further information regarding funding for study abroad and travel grants follow this link to the gov.uk website.

 Funding Authorities – Once you have determined that you and your course are eligible for student finance you need to know which body you should apply to.
 UK/Home students apply and are assessed by the funding authority for the area of the UK in which they usually live:

 Scotland – Students Award Agency for Scotland (SAAS)